TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If/Index.rst

          value /stdWrap

    Description
-         returns false if content is not in the comma-separated list ".value".
+         Returns false, if the content is not in the comma-separated list ".value".

-         The list in ".value" may not have spaces between elements!!
+         **Note:** The list in ".value" may not have spaces between elements!

-   Default

 .. container:: table-row